ppipada/flexigpt-app/devsetup.md

 ## Wails commands

-- Build wails app and run it: `pnpm run:dev`
+- Build wails app and run it as a dev server: `pnpm run:watch`
 - Debug console in the app is available via `Ctrl + Shift + F12`

 ## Build commands